China issues rules to get tough on academic integrity

 "Anyone who violates the integrity rules will be held accountable by law," it said, citing a document issued by the party and government.

 "Those who are found to have committed academic misconduct will be banned from teaching or doing any kind of research work in government-run schools and scientific institutions.
-Their research grants will be cancelled and honours revoked, according to the guidelines," it said.
+Their research grants will be canceled and honors revoked, according to the guidelines," it said.

 The Ministry of Science and Technology would take responsibility for coordinating and managing the effort in scientific fields, while the state-run Chinese Academy of Social Sciences would do so in social sciences.